-G (FAI Class) - Parachuting GAC General Aviation Commission
+G (FAI Class) - Parachuting

+GAC General Aviation Commission

-Geodesic The path of shortest length between two points on a surface.
+Geodesic The path of shortest length between two points on a surface solutions, and for map-making.
+WGS84 (q.v.) is a geodetic datum

-Geodetic Datum A specification of the shape, size and location in space of the surface of the Earth.
+Geodetic Datum A specification of the shape, size and location in space of the surface of the the US GPS